joavzmo/DC/CourseOutline.md

 ### Lesson 1.1: Introducing generative deep learning

   * Learner will be able to name some of the recent applications of generative deep learning.
+  * Learner will be able to understand the potential of generative deep learning.

 ### Lesson 1.2: Reweighting probability distributions with the softmax temperature